in2workspace/in2-verifier-api/README.md

     - The verifier uses `direct_post` as the response mode.
     - This indicates that the authentication response must be sent directly to the verifier's endpoint specified in the `response_uri`.

-# Configuring the Verifier as an External Identity Provider on Keycloak

-This guide will teach you how to configure an external Identity Provider using **OpenID Connect v1.0**.
-The guide is divided into two main sections:

-1. **Registering the Client with the Identity Provider (IDP)**
-2. **Configuring the External Identity Provider in Keycloak**

-Images and links to documentation are included to simplify the process.

 ---

 # Configuring the Verifier as an External Identity Provider on Keycloak